 Rounding

-Utilities should round load management impacts consistent with how incentives are awarded, which is at the customer-level.
+Data rounding to the nearest whole number should only occur at the event and program levels for residential load management programs (NOT at the customer level).
+Utilities that prefer not to round the savings should document that in their calculations and inform the EM&V team (see Volume 5 section 3.1 for more details).

 Meters

+Utilities are responsible for calling a test event each program year for the load management programs.
+The test event has several purposes, including assuring the proper functioning of program meters.
+Utilities are responsible for maintaining working program meters.

-If there are random, non-systematic errors in smart meter data for less than one percent of total participants, the average savings from a similar group of participants (e.g., single-family, multifamily) may be used for claimed savings if: 1) the control event technology and intervention are the same, and 2) the control event intervention can be confirmed based on standard program practices for event confirmation.
+If there are random, non-systematic errors in smart meter data for less than two percent of total participants, the average savings from a similar group of participants (e.g., single-family, multifamily) may be used for claimed savings if: 1) the control event technology and intervention are the same, and 2) the control event intervention can be confirmed based on standard program practices for event confirmation.
 Utilities should notify the EM&V team in these circumstances to discuss the approach for determining and applying average savings for those customers with incomplete meter data.

 Deemed Energy and Demand Savings Tables